meganlsmith/BuildmSFS/README.md

 thresholds.
 The script will sample a single SNP per locus, and if a threshold that requires subsampling is used, the user can replicate the observed AFS N times due to the subsampling of alleles per SNP.
 Output is an observed allele frequency spectrum for use in fastsimcoal2.
+Version 3 takes an additional argument that indicates whether or not the monomorphic cell should be populated, and is the preferred, up-to-date version.
+Please use this version only after May 2018.

 Version 2.
 AFS_FSC_total_MultPops_Revision_linked.py